WHS-One-Step/one-step-learner/README.md

 - interact-learner.py: Provides an interface to have a learner predict or be trained on data.

 ## Installation:
+To install the project, execute the following commands in a Linux terminal.

 ```bash
 # Clone Repository:
 git clone https://https://github.com/whs-one-step/one-step-learner && cd ./one-step-learner/